 Any online customer service can be rated based on knowledge, communication skills, willingness to help, availability.
 I already mentioned the questionable work ethics of the iPage support team.

 Well, their communication skills are also below par, which made understanding the level of their knowledge very difficult.
-I’ve heard stories that EIG moves the service departments of newly acquired hosting providers overseas, and it seems that iPage-India is a reality already.
+I’ve heard stories that EIG moves the service departments of newly acquired hosting providers overseas, and it seems that iPage-India is a rather malfunctioning reality already.

 I was asking relatively simple questions about the service offered and had to reiterate them several times before getting a clear answer.